Master of Arts in Teaching: Mathematics

 Students will be required to complete a four-week Mathematics teaching module specifically designed for the Supervised Student Teaching project.

 Stony Brook University requires that students must have completed an undergraduate degree and have at least 36 credits in the content field for admission to the MAT program.
 This course of study should be substantially the equivalent to that of a Stony Brook undergraduate degree program.

 All students will have to complete the ALST (Academic Literacy Skills Test), Educating All Students Test, and the revised CST (Content Specialty Test) in the area of the Certificate.
-The activation date of some of the new Content Specialty Tests will vary as they become live during the 2013-2014 academic year.
 It is the student’s responsibility to monitor the TEACH website at http://www.highered.nysed.gov/tcert/ to ensure that they are taking the appropriate examinations.
 All students are required to complete and submit the edTPA (Education-Teacher Performance Assessment - Portfolio) in their content field.
 Please check with your program director for specific requirements.